My Stroke of Insight: Critical reception

-Desmond O'Neill, M.D. writes in the New England Journal of Medicine, that although the account is gripping and insightful, that it is "burdened by an interpretation of stroke through the narrow lens of hemispheric function."
+Desmond O'Neill, M.D. writes in the New England Journal of Medicine that although the account is gripping and insightful, it is "burdened by an interpretation of stroke through the narrow lens of hemispheric function."
 He also argues that the advice Taylor gives to stroke patients might not be valuable for all stroke patients.

 Bert Keizer, a Dutch geriatrician, reviewed the book and described it as "neurosophy", where the author sees brain neurons as the foundation for religious experience.

 Publication, editions and bestseller status

 The book was initially released in October 2006 as a paperback by Dr. Taylor through the self-publishing company Lulu.
 It was then sold to Clare Ferraro at Viking, an imprint of Penguin Random House, in a dramatic auction conducted by Dr. Taylor's transmedia agent and attorney Ellen Stiefler and published in hardcover by Viking on May 12, 2008 (ISBN 0670020745).

 The hardcover edition debuted near the top of the New York Times Non-fiction Hardcover Bestseller list.
-"My Stroke of Insight" spent sixty-three weeks on the New York Times Bestseller Lists, reaching number 4.
+My Stroke of Insight spent sixty-three weeks on the New York Times Bestseller Lists, reaching number 4.